-1. Unless otherwise noted, all specifications in this table apply to all processor frequencies.

-The rising and falling edge ringback voltage specified is the minimum (rising) or maximum (falling) absolute voltage the BCLK signal can dip back to after passing the VIH (rising) or VIL (falling) voltage limits.
+- 1. Unless otherwise noted, all specifications in this table apply to all processor frequencies and cache sizes. - The rising and falling edge ringback voltage specified is the minimum (rising) or maximum (falling) absolute voltage the BCLK signal can dip back to after passing the VIH (rising) or VIL (falling) voltage limits.
 This specification is an absolute value.